apocop/apocop.githup.io/_drafts/2020-01-12-lets-make-a-tokenizer-part-4.md

->  The double-underscore in `__tokenize_pipeline` indicate that it is a private method.
-Private meaning for internal use inside the class only.
+>  The double-underscore in `__tokenize_pipeline` indicate that it is a private method. *Private* meaning for internal use inside the class only.

 Let's look into these methods a little more deeply.

 * `__tokenize_pipeline` - Check each token against the rules, breaking it up if it doesn't pass and recursively call itself on the smaller tokens.

-* `tokenize` - A public function.
-Returns a list of tokens.
+* `tokenize` - Return a list of tokens.

 ### Instance Variables